Schur-Positivity of Short Chords in Matchings

 We may apply Corollary~\ref{cor:closed under knuth like is schur positive} to obtain other Schur-positive sets of matchings.
 For example, we can filter $\M_N$ by the isomorphism class of the intersection graph: \begin{definition} Let $m$ be a matching.
 Its \emph{intersection graph}, denoted $G(m)$, is defined to be the undirected simple graph with the chords of $m$ as its vertices, and with an edge between two vertices if the associated chords of $m$ intersect. \end{definition}

-It can be easily seen that applying an elementary Knuth-like transformation on a matching preserves its intersection graph up to graph-isomorphism.
+It can be easily seen that applying an elementary Knuth transformation on a matching preserves its intersection graph up to graph-isomorphism.
 Therefore, by Corollary~\ref{cor:closed under knuth like is schur positive}:

-\begin{corollary} For every $N,f$, the set of matchings $m \in \M_{N,f}$ with a fixed intersection graph up to graph-isomorphism is Schur-positive. \end{corollary}
+\begin{corollary} For every $N$ and $f$, the set of matchings $m \in \M_{N,f}$ with a fixed intersection graph up to graph-isomorphism is Schur-positive. \end{corollary}

-For example, fix $N,f$.
-Then for every $k$, the set of $k$-crossing matchings in $\M_{N,f}$ (i.e.,\ matchings with $k$ the maximal number of pairwise intersecting chords) is Schur-positive.
+For example, fix $N$ and $f$.
+Then for every $k$, the set of $k$-crossing matchings in $\M_{N,f}$ (i.e.,\ matchings where $k$ is the maximal cardinality of a set of pairwise intersecting chords) is Schur-positive.
 Equivalently, this is the set of matchings whose intersection graph has a maximal clique with $k$ vertices.

 As another example, given a matching $m \in \M_{N,f}$, for every $1 \le i \le N$ denote by $I_i(m)$ the number of chords of $m$ that intersect the chord that contains $i$ (if $i$ is an unmatched vertex define $I_i(m)=0$).
 From Corollary~\ref{cor:specific intersection graph schur positive} we obtain that for any fixed multiset $S$, the set of matchings $m \in \M_{N,f}$ such that $\{I_i(m) \mid i \in [N]\} = S$ (as multisets) is Schur-positive.
 For example, the following sets are Schur-positive: \begin{itemize} \item The set of matchings $m \in \M_{N,f}$ with exactly $k$ pairs of intersecting chords, i.e.,\ such that $\frac{1}{2} \sum_i I_i(m) = k$. \item The set of matchings $m \in \M_{N,f}$ with exactly $k$ intersecting chords, i.e.,\ such that $\frac{1}{2} |\{i \mid I_i(m)>0 \}| = k$. \item The set of matchings $m \in \M_{N,f}$ with $k$ the maximal number of times that a chord intersects other chords, i.e.,\ with $\max_i I_i(m) = k$. \end{itemize}